-It never fails.
-A heat wave is covering the East Syracuse area and the air conditioner in your home is blowing out warm air or stops working entirely.
+You’ve probably experienced this one.
+A heat wave is covering the East Syracuse area and the air conditioner in your home is blowing out warm air or stops operating entirely.
 Along with hundreds of other people in our town, you grab the phone to call your HVAC specialist, as you and your family brave the heat.
 Although some A/C problems will require a professional technician, here are a few tips that can be used to lower the likeliness of this happening to you this summer.

-A properly operating central air system must be able to pull the air through the unit, including recirculating air from within your home.
-If Air blockage or obstruction of any kind can end up translating to money out of pocket for you.
+A properly operating central air system must be able to pull the air through the unit, including recirculating air inside your home.
+If Air blockage or obstruction of any kind can cause problems in your unit.
 To ensure your air conditioner has the air flow it needs, make sure to keep clear the immediate area around the vents - indoors and outside.
 This includes cutting back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat